Jefferson-Bantawig/RetroRides-Car-Rental/README.md

 5. Type in "git clone" and paste the copied link.
 6. You will now have a clone of this repository.

-# Credits and Acknowledgements
+# Acknowledgements

-I would like to thank my Mentor Ronan McClelland for his guidance on making my first project, he was kind enough to squeeze our meetings into his busy schedule.
+- I would like to thank my Mentor Ronan McClelland for his guidance on making my first project, he was kind enough to squeeze our meetings into his busy schedule.

-I would like to thank the slack community in helping me with any questions that I had.
+- I would like to thank the slack community in helping me with any questions that I had.

-I would like to say thank you to the tutors at codeinstitute for their patience and guidance whenever i had trouble understanding something.
+- I would like to say thank you to the tutors at codeinstitute for their patience and guidance whenever i had trouble understanding something.

-I would like to give credits to the peer-code-review channel in code institute, which helped me get an idea on how to structure my readme file.
+- I would like to credit the peer-code-review channel in code institute, which helped me get an idea on how to structure my readme file.
+# Credits

+- I would like to credit unsplash.com for the high quality images used in this project.
+- I would like to credit wall.alphacoders.com for the high quality car images for this project.
+- I would like to credit help.vipcars.com for the inspiration for a grid layout on the help page.
+- I would like to credit Fahker Uddin from dribbble.com for the inspiration of making a car rental website.